bbartling/OptimalStartStopHvac/AhuTempSetpointReset/README.md

 %% Unoccupancy Check Subgraph
 subgraph UnoccupancyCheck["Check for Unoccupancy"]
     ApplySetpoint --> CheckUnoccupied["Is the Building Unoccupied?"]
-    CheckUnoccupied -->|Yes| ReleaseOverrides["Release AHU Overrides and/or Set Back to Defaults"] ReleaseOverrides --> Initialization
+    CheckUnoccupied -->|Yes| ReleaseOverrides["Release AHU Overrides and/or Set AHU Setpoints Back to Defaults"] ReleaseOverrides --> Initialization
     CheckUnoccupied -->|No| Timestep
 end